emard/UK101onFPGA/tools/esp32/README.md

 Download ["Boulder" TAP file](http://retrospec.sgn.net/users/tomcat/yu/Orao_list.php) Split it into separate TAP files using [tap2bin tool](http://www.deltasoft.com.hr/retro/oraoutil.htm)

-Analyze the content - ORAO first file loads at 0x400, it starts with 0x20, has some ASCII characters that follow, probably representing number of bytes.
+Analyze the content - ORAO first file loads at 0x400, if BASIC it will start with 0x20, and have some ASCII numbers that follow, probably representing number of bytes.
 This file then may load second file, using LMEM "filename",offset command where "filename" and "offset" are optional parameters in human-readable ASCII, default filename="" and offset=1024 if unspecified.
 Also it can then execute machine code using LNK start. start